Jasonwave/pdsnd_github-jason/README.md

 ### Objectives
 In this project, I made use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.

+### Software Used
+Python
+VS code
+NumPy and Pandas library
+Terminal